 You’re probably used to seeing Molly, but the apple baby names version is Mollie with an ie. Once short for Mary, now this name stands on its own – no matter how you spell it.

 Two apples are called Opal.
-While most see this as a gemstone name, that makes it a nature name, too.
+While most see this as a gemstone name, that makes it an edible apple name, too.

 Gwyneth Paltrow’s Apple inspired this post, but Jason Lee’s son Pilot Inspektor makes those same bad baby name lists.
 And yet we’re naming our children Jett by the thousands.
 And as it happens, there’s a large, stripy yellow fruit that puts Pilot among the apple baby names.

-Pretty, elegant Priscilla seems like a logical successor to names like Isabella and Penelope.
+Pretty, elegant Priscilla seems like a logical successor to favorites like Isabella and Penelope.